burakdemir-mb/unity-dodging-ninja/README.md

 Dodge obstacles and survive within the time limit.
-You can play this game on Itch.io: [Dodging Ninja Game](https://compareyourself.itch.io/ninja-dodge-kbu) 🎮
+You can play this mini-game on Itch.io: [Dodging Ninja Game](https://compareyourself.itch.io/ninja-dodge-kbu) 🎮